isomerpages/moe-sls/_teachers/SLS Superhero Quiz/Assign Past Exam Questions.md

 <p><img style="width:1.5rem; display: inline;" src="/images/Icons/Bulb32.svg"> Tip!
 </p>
 <ul>
-  <li>You can enable reattempts of the course for further practice by <a target="_blank" href="/teacher-user-guide/assign/allow-students-to-copy-assignments/">allowing students to copy the lesson to their Drive</a>:</li>
+  <li>You can enable reattempts of the lesson for further practice by <a target="_blank" href="/teacher-user-guide/assign/allow-students-to-copy-assignments/">allowing students to copy the lesson to their Drive</a>:</li>
   <br>
 <img style="width: 100%;" src="/images/2Teacher/Marcomms/SLS%20Superhero%20Quiz/Assign2.png">
   <li>You may have students who wish to attempt the exam paper in hard copy form, simply check the “<a target="_blank" href="/teacher-user-guide/discover/view-print-friendly-worksheet/">View Print-Friendly Worksheet</a>” checkbox in the assignment Permission Settings so that they can print it.</li><img style="width: 100%;" src="/images/2Teacher/Marcomms/SLS%20Superhero%20Quiz/Assign3.png">